JDMcE/jdmce.github.io/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 * Points: 50
 * Solves: 702

-The challenge name suggests Instagram, so I looked the username and the flag is in the account bio.
+The challenge name suggests Instagram, so I looked up the username and the flag is in the account's bio.

 ![Insta]({{ site.url }}{{ site.baseurl }}/assets/Nahamconctf/insta.jpg)